mechmotum/mechmotum.github.io/content/pages/about.rst

 Moore`_.
 Our research is centered around the science and engineering of bicycles and spans the following themes:

-- design of bicycles and other human powered vehicles
 - single track vehicle dynamics, handling, and control
+- improving design of bicycles and other human powered vehicles
-- enhancing athlete performance and safety in sports of cycling
+- enhancing athlete performance and safety in sports (cycling & more)
 - bicycle and micromobility transportation improvements and safety
 - human powered appropriate technology
 - engineering and scientific software design and development